Our Recreation Program

 Entry through coach selection, or progression from Level 1, more commitment to organized training, requires more hours of gym, development in physical readiness and basic skills, development of attitude.

-Entry through coach selection OR completion of Level 2, commitment to organized training necessary, emphasis on skill development, physical development and attitude.
+Entry through coach selection , commitment to organized training necessary, emphasis on skill development, physical development and attitude.
 Introduction to routine development.
 May take part in club competitions at the provincial intermediate level.

 - A warm up followed by equipment rotations which vary slightly from class to class depending on the length of the program and from week to week to insure that all apparatus is covered.
 The class lesson plan may also include strength building activities and team building activities/games.